 This course is ideal for people who have been away from formal education for several years looking to learn and develop essential study skills.
 Whether you are looking to gain entry to university via an alternate pathway or increase your Queensland Tertiary Admissions Centre (QTAC) selection ranking, this course will equip you with life-long learning skills specific to tertiary education.
 This course is recognised by Queensland universities as a high-quality academic pathway and is facilitated by industry recognised, expert teaching staff.
 Students will develop a broad range of skills relevant to tertiary education including advanced literacy, numeracy and digital literacy skills, time management, problem solving, mathematics, research and assignment writing skills, exam strategies and seminar presentation skills.
 Subject electives may include biology, chemistry, computing, mathematics, legal or physics.
 Recognised as a Year 12 alternative, graduates will be able to apply to the Queensland Tertiary Admissions Centre (QTAC) for a ranking on completion, gaining access to university or other tertiary education institutions.

 To successfully complete this course within the specified time frame, it is recommended that students have sound literacy and numeracy skills, excellent time management and a high level of commitment.
 Applicants offered a place in this course who are not eligible for a subsidised enrolment will pay full fee.
-Prospective students should visit tafeqld.edu.au or phone 1300 308 233 for course and fee information.
+Prospective students should visit tafeqld.edu.au/course/17/17691/certificate-iv-in-adult-tertiary-preparation for more information.

 For information regarding TAFE Queensland course fees, VET Student Loans, FEE-HELP or HECS-HELP visit tafeqld.edu.au/study-with-us/what-it-costs/index.html or telephone 1300 308 233.
 For combined TAFE Queensland/university courses, refer to entry under university for higher education component.